Let Tierney Appraisals help you discover if you can get rid of your PMI

 During the recent mortgage upturn of the mid 2000s, it was customary to see lenders taking down payments of 10, 5 or even 0 percent.
 A lender is able to manage the additional risk of the reduced down payment with Private Mortgage Insurance or PMI.
 This supplementary policy takes care of the lender in the event a borrower defaults on the loan and the worth of the home is lower than the loan balance.

-PMI is costly to a borrower on the grounds that the $40-$50 a month per $100,000 borrowed is rolled into the mortgage monthly payment and frequently isn't even tax deductible, PMI is pricey to a borrower.
-It's lucrative for the lender because they collect the money, and they get paid if the borrower is unable to pay, contradictory to a piggyback loan where the lender consumes all the deficits.
+Because the $40-$50 a month per $100,000 borrowed is rolled into the mortgage payment and often isn't even tax deductible, PMI is pricey to a borrower.
+It's lucrative for the lender because they secure the money, and they get paid if the borrower is unable to pay, contradictory to a piggyback loan where the lender consumes all the deficits.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

 How can homebuyers avoid bearing the cost of PMI?